HoangHai24/sigma-ssai-exo-sdk/README.md

 Parameters:
 `useNonce`: boolean options, default false

 ## 7. Important Notes

 Always remember to call `setPlayer()` on the SDK after initializing the ExoPlayer or replacing the current item.
 This ensures that the SDK correctly recognizes the active video player and can effectively manage ad tracking.
-This ensures that the new endpoint and new params is properly configured and used for tracking.

 ## 8. Conclusion